Discover Bank Review: Online Savings, Checking, CDs, and MMA

 Pros of Discover Bank

-- No and low fees.
-No maintenance fees, no minimums and low fees for routine services make Discover a top choice for anyone’s banking needs.
+No fee savings, checking and money market products.
+No maintenance fees, low or no minimum balances, and no fees for routine services make Discover a top choice for anyone’s banking needs.